 Puerto Rico, with $70 billion in government and agency debt and its economy contracting, faces the first test of investors’ willingness to buy its long-term securities with a plan to offer bonds following a thwarted 2013 offering.

-A former Deutsche Bank AG executive can pursue his civil rights claims against Los Angeles policemen who he says savagely beat him last year while he was in a neighborhood to visit a medical marijuana dispensary.
+A former Deutsche Bank AG executive can take two Los Angeles policemen to trial over claims they beat him in May 2012 while he was in a neighborhood to visit a medical marijuana dispensary, a judge ruled.

 Investors holding about $238 million of defaulted tax-exempt bonds used to construct parking garages at Yankee Stadium in New York are set to benefit from a planned land sale for a new soccer stadium at the site.